-In some cases, ornamental shrubs neglected for a long time need drastic pruning to get back into shape.
+In some cases, ornamental shrubs or trees neglected for a long time need drastic pruning to get back into shape.

 Hat racking (or hatracking) is the most severe type of pruning.
 It is only suited to a very small number of tree species.

 However, this technique should be avoided when proper pruning is possible since it’s very stressful for the shrub.

 - which species should and shouldn’t be hatracked,